Lashes to Ashes, Lust to Dust: A Vinyl Retrospective '96–'03

 Lashes to Ashes, Lust to Dust: A Vinyl Retrospective '96–'03 is a vinyl box set as well as the second box set by Finnish rock band HIM.
-The box set contains the band's first four albums on 180-gram virgin vinyl in gatefold packaging and a USB drive with 37 bonus tracks, 80 tracks all together, all remastered.
+The box set contains the band's first four albums on 180-gram virgin vinyl in gatefold packaging and a USB drive with 37 bonus tracks (four of which is the EP 666 Ways to Love and one not listed on the backcover of the albums), 80 tracks all together, all remastered.
 It was the last box set to be released by the band before their disbandment in 2017.
 The set also contains their first commercially released EP, 666 Ways to Love: Prologue.